studio-thgie/phd.thgie.ch/output/expose-v2.md

 ---
-updated: 2023-08-31T09:07
+updated: 2023-08-31T09:23
-created: 2023-08-25T18:04
+created: 2023-08-31T09:21
 ---
 # Exposé
-## Where is Switzerland?
-Interdisciplinary perspectives on en/decoding nationality in the visuality of early digital games from Switzerland
+## Procedural visuality – Interdisciplinary perspectives on en/decoding the visuality of early Swiss digital games

 *Work in progress.
 Page-links don't work in Webview.*

 - [1.
 Introduction and problem statement](#1.%20Introduction%20and%20problem%20statement)